luck-12/A-Membership-Function-Dependent-L-Performance-Based-Output-Interval-Estimation-Method/README.md

 ### File Descriptions

-The main code used throughout the [manuscript](https://arxiv.org/abs/2101.10784) can be found in
+The main code can be found in
 ```
 project_fig123.m
 project_fig4.m